Is a Frozen Heat Pump a True Emergency? A Quick Test for Sedalia Homeowners

-Why Heat Pumps Freeze in Sedalia’s High-Altitude Climate
+Why Heat Pumps Freeze in Sedalia's Climate

 Sedalia's climate is unique, and it presents specific challenges for heat pumps.
 While these systems are incredibly efficient, they rely on extracting heat from the outdoor air.
 In the Sedalia area, winter lows frequently hover around 20°F, but it's the combination of cold and moisture that causes the most trouble.